microsoft/bedrock/docs/services.md

 $ spk service install-build-pipeline azure-vote -n azure-vote-build-pipeline -o $ORG_NAME -u $VOTING_APP_REPO_URL -d $DEVOPS_PROJECT
 ```

-This should create the build pipeline and build the current version of your service into a container using its Dockerfile.
+This step should create the build pipeline and build the current version of your service into a container using its Dockerfile.
 It will then create a pull request on the HLD repo for this new image tag.

 Merge this PR and the HLD to Manifest pipeline will trigger.
 Once this pipeline completes, the azure-voting-app application will be deployed into your cluster via flux.